kubernetes/kubernetes/docs/devel/api_changes.md

 enumerated set *can* be a compatible change, if handled properly (treat the removed value as deprecated but allowed).
 This is actually a special case of a new representation, discussed above.

+For [Unions](api-conventions.md), sets of fields where at most one should be set, it is acceptible to add a new option to the union if the [appropriate conventions] were followed in the original object.
+Removing an option requires following the deprecation process.

 ## Incompatible API changes